joshkraft/github-actions-for-data-scraping/DRAFT.md

+\---

-# How to Use Github Actions for Data Collection
+title: "How to Use Github Actions for Data Collection"

+description: "Github Actions as a tool for small-scale data collection projects."

+layout: post

+toc: true

+comments: true

+image:

+hide: false

+search_exclude: true

+categories: data collection

+\---

 > **Summary**
 > In this blogpost, I will outline why **Github Actions can be useful for small-scale data collection projects**, by offering a free way to repeatedly run small data collection scripts in the cloud and push the data into a repository.
 Then, I will walk through how this tool can be used for **scraping Twitter data**, including how to **securely store API credentials** in Github.

-[TOC]

 ## Motivation